seqfx/aeroback/README.md

 Why this script?
 ----------------
 My server has accumulated a lot of Gb of data that I needed to store long term.
 However, the problem was my server's monthly bandwidth allowance which I couldn't exceed.
 Aeroback migrates data in installments that you control.
-This allows for gradual transition to the cloud storage while keeping your server running and receiving new data.
+This allows for a gradual transition to the cloud storage while keeping your server running and receiving new data.

 ###Main features:
 * Set limit of upload amount per session
-* Several machines can store to same bucket
+* Neatly organizes several machines' backups in the same bucket
 * Easily configurable via simple .ini file
 * Recognizes machine it is being run on
 * Emails detailed report when done (optional)